-- 15. Condition 15 was deleted on (date).
-This item has been deliberately left blank. - 16.
-A 'Social Management Partnership' must be established to provide a forum for key stakeholders to discuss and respond to the social effects of the Olympic Dam expansion.
+15. Condition 15 was deleted on 8 October 2013.
+This item has been deliberately left blank.

+- 16. A 'Social Management Partnership' must be established to provide a forum for key stakeholders to discuss and respond to the social effects of the Olympic Dam expansion.
 At a minimum the 'Social Management Partnership' must include representatives from BHPB, and be open to representatives from the SA Government, Roxby Downs Council and community stakeholders.
-The objectives of the 'Social Management Partnership' must include to: - (a) prepare a collaborative Joint Social Plan (JSP) within 12 months after the Variation date as defined in the Roxby Downs (Indenture Ratification) (Amendment of Indenture) Amendment Act 2011; and - (b) following preparation of the JSP, to monitor the ongoing implementation of the JSP.
+The objectives of the 'Social Management Partnership' must include to: - (a) prepare a collaborative Joint Social Plan (JSP) within 12 months after the Open Pit Project Notice Date; and - (b) following preparation of the JSP, to monitor the ongoing implementation of the JSP.